-We are among top three in Indonesia when comes to printing on cotton and natural fibres
+Among top three in Indonesia in printing on cotton

 Luckytex is an integrated textile manufacturing company founded by Djohansyah Tamin in 1970.
 It manufactures products like yarn, greige fabrics, printed and dyed finished fabrics.
 Uhan Soebiantoro, GM - Commercial Fabric Sales, Lucky Abadi Textile, speaks to Fibre2Fashion about how the company has grown in the last 50 years and become one of the leaders in the textile printing industry in Indonesia.